elibus/puppet-oracle_webgate/README.markdown

  - Run the installa process
  - Run the configuration process

-This module has been tested on: RedHat 6+ 64 bit + OAM Webgate for Apache 2.4 It *should* also on 32bit RedHat systems and Debian with 32bit modules and Apache 2.2.
+This module has been tested on:
+ - RedHat 6+ 64 bit + OAM Webgate for Apache 2.4

+It *should* work also on:
+ - 32 bits RedHat systems with Apache 2.2

 It is compatibile with:
  - Puppet >= 2.7.0